bcarruthers/garnet/README.md

 - **Adding/removing**: Additions or removals are deferred until a commit occurs.
 Any code dependent on those operations completing needs to be implemented as a coroutine.
 Note that you can repeatedly add and remove components for the same entity ID before a commit if needed.

 - **Updating**: Unlike additions and removals, updating/replacing an existing component can be done directly at the risk of affecting subsequent subscribers.
 This way is convenient if the changes are incremental/commutative or there are no other subscribers writing to the component type during the same event.
+You can alternately just use addition if you don't know whether a component is already present.

 - **Markers**: Empty (0-byte, e.g. "Marker = struct end") flag types can be defined, in which case only 64-bit masks need to be stored per segment.
 Markers are an efficient way to define static groups for querying.

 - **Limits**: Only a single component of a type is allowed per entity, but there is no hard limit on the total number of different component types used (i.e. there is no fixed-size mask defining which components an entity has).

-## Systems
+### Systems

 Systems typically subscribe to events and iterate over components, such as updating position based on velocity, but they can do any other kind of processing too.
 You can optionally name systems to allow hot reloading.